 Those aiming for high-paying careers in Finance often choose between the MBA or the Master in Finance (MiF).
 But there are fundamental differences between the two.

 Conventionally, anyone wanting to work on Wall Street or Bay Street has pursued an MBA.
 It covers a broad curriculum of finance, strategy, entrepreneurship and more.

-However, in recent years a more focused option has emerged.
-The Master in Finance (MiF)—sometimes also known as an MSc in Finance—has become increasingly popular.
-In general, the MiF teaches a more rigorous set of technical abilities in addition to transferrable skills — such as data analysis, statistics and computing — that are vital to a wide range of jobs, according to Alex Stremme, director of the MSc in Finance course at Warwick Business School in the UK.
+However, a more focused option has recently emerged.
+The Master in Finance — sometimes also known as an MSc in Finance — has become increasingly popular.
+The MiF teaches a more rigorous set of technical abilities in addition to transferrable skills — such as data analysis, statistics and computing — that are vital to a wide range of finance jobs, according to Alex Stremme, director of the MSc in Finance course at Warwick Business School in the UK.

 He says that application numbers to the program are up by 12 percent this year compared with three years ago.